 Now, what if that person were to take on a job that for ease of argument managed assets worth say US$1 million?
 Given that the organization has a better person in place by way of the more rigorous selection process, we can perhaps expect to see a conservative 3% increase in performance.
 That would amount to US$30,000 (all else being equal!).

 If we further assume that this person remains in the job for longer, let’s say three years (because they are the right person for the job and thus happy with it), we can multiply that return by 3, taking the gain to US$90,000!

-So, even though assessment centers are expensive and labor intensive, they are likely to provide an excellent return on that investment.
+So, even though assessment centres are expensive and labor intensive, they are likely to provide an excellent return on that investment.

-The same can be said for development centers.
-Again, we can assume that without introducing a development center, the employee will develop at their current rate.
+The same can be said for development centres.
+Again, we can assume that without introducing a development centre, the employee will develop at their current rate.
 With the introduction of the center, development may multiply and bring with it a massive return for the business.

 All of this is of course dependent upon the level at which the candidate is in the organization and the influence that his or her competence and further development has upon success.